Sdodoo/beginner-note/README.md

-this is branch two, this readme file contains nothing but the branch name
+this is **branch two**, this readme file contains nothing but the branch name